ExurionTechnologies/ExurionTechnologies/README.md

 <div align="center">

-### ⚡ 35-person team.
-20+ shipped products.
+### ⚡ 10-person team.
+Six shipped products.
 Four disciplines.
 Founder-led.

-**Exurion Technologies** is a full-service technology and game studio, founder-led from first commit to production support — a lean, accountable team with no diluted ownership, now three years into building AI-native products across every service line.
+**Exurion Technologies** is a full-service technology and game studio, founder-led from first commit to production support — a lean, accountable team with no diluted ownership.

 </div>